 Masses that may develop in the mediastinum include neuroendocrine tumors as well as those related to esophageal cancer and lung cancer.

 Signs and symptoms associated with mediastinal masses and lesions vary according to the location of the mass.
 For example, a mass compressing the airway can lead to lung infection or hemoptysis (coughing up blood), while a mass compressing the esophagus can cause dysphagia (difficulty swallowing).

-Mediastinal masses are usually found "incidentally" by radiologic methods such as chest radiographs (x-ray), computed tomography (CT), or magnetic resonance imaging (MRI) that was being done for other reasons.
+Mediastinal masses are usually found "incidentally" by radiologic methods such as chest x-rays, computed tomography (CT), or magnetic resonance imaging (MRI) that was being done for other reasons.

-To better determine which type of mass you have, our team of advanced endoscopists uses a technology known as endoscopic ultrasound (EUS).
+To better determine which type of mass a patient has, the CADC's advanced endoscopists use a technology known as endoscopic ultrasound (EUS).
 This technology makes it possible to visualize the lesion in fine detail within the mediastinum using an ultrasound device located at the tip of an endoscope.
 It provides real-time, close-up images of the mass.
 EUS also makes it possible to take samples (biopsies) of the mass with fine-needle aspiration (FNA).
 The tissue sampling is safe and is accomplished with a small needle inserted through the channel of the endoscope.

-Inflammation, infection, or cancer can affect the mediastinal lymph nodes.
-EUS plus fine-needle aspiration is an effective means of sampling lymph nodes from the esophagus and offers a less invasive approach than surgical biopsy.
-This approach can enhance the staging of lung cancer and can be performed in conjunction with a biopsy from the bronchus.
+Inflammation, infection, or cancer can affect the lymph nodes in the mediastinum.
+EUS plus FNA is an effective means of sampling lymph nodes from the esophagus and offers a less invasive approach than surgical biopsy.
+This approach, which is available at the CADC, can enhance the staging of lung cancer and can be performed in conjunction with a biopsy of tissue from the bronchus.

 Treatment of Mediastinal Tumors